anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I believe that we are solely responsible for our choices, and we have to accept the consequences of every deed, word, and thought throughout our lifetime.
+Quote: Practice yourself, for heaven's sake in little things, and then proceed to greater.

-By: Elisabeth Kübler-Ross
+By: Epictetus